danprince/danthedev.com/_posts/15-09-09-lisp-in-your-language.md

 // hello world
 {% endhighlight %}

-This could definitely be less verbose, so we can take a page from the other Lisp languages and create `defn` as well.
+This could definitely be less verbose, so we can take a hint from some other Lisps and create `defn` too.

 {% highlight javascript %}
 var native = {